Sufi whirling: In the West

 The tanoura tradition has attracted some interest from Westerners in the belly dancing community.
 These performers include both men and women, solo and in groups.
 Such performances may be augmented with pyrotechnics or props, such as veils, wings and ribbons.

 The techniques used in Egyptian Tanoura can also be adopted by belly dancers to help with their balance and control dizziness.

 Sufi whirling has also been promoted by actor and memoirist Annabelle Gurwitch as a form of stress relief.

 Physiology

 A defining feature of whirling is continuous rotation (clockwise or counterclockwise) around a central radical axis while avoiding vertigo.
 In untrained dancers, this sustained rotation causes dizziness or motion-induced vertigo.
 Training for whirling targets the inner ear, which is responsible for balance functions in humans.
 To counteract this effect, whirling dance performers practice various balancing and psychological techniques.

 Records

 Guinness World Records for "most Sufi whirls in one hour" were awarded in London in 2012, to Shafik Ibrahim Abd El Hamed in the male category with 2,905 rotations, and Tara Lee Oakley in the female category with 2,191.
 These records were surpassed in Zurich in 2015 by Nicole McLaren, with 3,552 rotations.

 The longest continuous whirling performance has been recorded at more than four hours.
-The most people simultaneously whirling is 755, set in Taiwan in 2011.
+The record for the most people simultaneously whirling is 755, set in Taiwan in 2011.